San Antonio Child Custody Lawyer: Protecting Your Parental Rights

 Allegations of family violence and child abuse must be taken seriously.
 The child must be swiftly taken out of the custody of a parent who’s been accused of neglect, abuse, or any kind of maltreatment.
 The same applies to cases involving substance abuse, whether in the non-custodial or custodial home.
 If your child’s other parent is accusing you of abuse, our San Antonio child custody and support attorneys can fight for your right to be heard and maintain your parental rights.

-Ultimately, when faced with any family law issue that involves criminal charges, you need to work with an attorney with ample experience in both areas.
-Not every attorney is proficient in both types of cases, but our San Antonio custody lawyers know what it takes to uphold your rights and clear your name.
+Ultimately, when faced with any family law issue that involves criminal charges, you need to work with an child custody lawyer in San Antonio with ample experience in both areas.
+Not every attorney is proficient in both types of cases, but our San Antonio child custody lawyers know what it takes to uphold your rights and clear your name.

 Child Custody and Support FAQs